KaHIP/KaHIP/README.md

 ## NEW in v3.25:
-- *Connected Blocks (Experimental)*: KaFFPa now supports `--connected_blocks` (strong preconfiguration only) to produce partitions where each block is a connected subgraph.
+- *Connected Blocks (Experimental)*: KaFFPa and KaFFPaE now support `--connected_blocks` (strong preconfiguration only) to produce partitions where each block is a connected subgraph.
 The input graph must be connected.
 Connectivity is enforced via checkpoint-based component elimination during uncoarsening, combined with connectivity-aware refinement and greedy rebalancing.
 When this flag is not used, KaHIP behavior is unchanged.

 ## NEW in v3.24:
 - *64-bit Edge Support*: The C interface now supports 64-bit edges via a compile-time `kahip_idx` typedef.
 Compile with `-D64BITMODE=On` to enable `int64_t` for all edge-related arrays and values (xadj, adjncy, adjcwgt, edgecut).
 Node-related parameters remain `int`.